-Prerequisite: NURS 1A Coreauisite: NURS 2
+Prerequisite: NURS 1A Corequisite: NURS 2

-p>b>Corequisite: /b>i> NURS 2 /i> Principles of nursing as related to culturally diverse population, adulthood through senescence.
+Principles of nursing as related to culturally diverse population, adulthood through senescence.
 Theory and application of the Nursing Process including wound care, legal/ethical aspects, comfort, fluid and electrolytes, spirituality, and nursing trends.
 The Betty Neuman Model serves as the conceptual framework.